koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_29_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Current ERP seem to reflect such ideas better
+# Current ERP seem to reflect such ideas better
 12 Digitization and Digitalization 14.03.2025 Slide 29